s4mp41xao/finance-system-monorepo/README.md

 # Transactions Management API

-A Spring Boot REST API for managing bank accounts associated with companies and users.
+A Spring Boot REST API for managing transactions associated with bank accounts, companies and users.

 ## Features